plausible/docs/docs/self-hosting.md

 $ openssl rand -base64 64
 ```

 The last step is to enter the `BASE_URL` for your app.
-This specifies how URLs should be generated.
+It should be the base url where this instance is accessible.

 Once you've entered your secret key base, base url and admin credentials, you're ready to start up the server: